coreos/coreos-cloudinit/Documentation/cloud-config.md

 ## `manage_etc_hosts`

-Have coreos-cloudinit manage your /etc/hosts file for local name resolution.
+The `manage_etc_hosts` option configures the contents of the `/etc/hosts` file, which is used for local name resolution.
-The only supported value is "localhost" which will cause your system's hostname to resolve to "127.0.0.1".
+Currently, the only supported value is "localhost" which will cause your system's hostname to resolve to "127.0.0.1".
 This is helpful when the host does not have DNS infrastructure in place to resolve its own hostname, for example, when using Vagrant.